THE

 on images for larger version

-is stocked with Atlantic salmon, Australian bass (to 1.5kg)
+lake is stocked with Atlantic salmon, Australian bass

-and brown and rainbow trout.
-In its heyday, salmon and trout
+(to 1.5kg) and brown and rainbow trout.
+In its heyday,

-in the water.
-This saw the death of a magnificent lake and
+nutrients in the water.
+This saw the death of a magnificent

-fish to 9kg were found washed up on some shores.
+lake and fish to 9kg were found washed up on some

-downrigger is a handy addition to a fishermen's arsenal.
+deep, a downrigger is a handy addition to a fishermen's

 Best lures are Lofty's Cobras, Tassie Devils and minnow-styled